csrail/reference/js.md

 }

 const InnerPersona = () => {
-    const { think } = Dialogue()
+    const { think: reason } = Dialogue()
-    // think is available to InnerPersona, but not speak or emote.
+    // think is available to InnerPersona through the reason symbol; speak or emote are unavailable }
-}
 ```